w3c/vc-di-ecdsa-test-suite/README.md

 To add your implementation to this test suite, you will need to add 2 endpoints to your implementation manifest.
 - A credential issuer endpoint (`/credentials/issue`) in the `issuers` property.
+  - The issuer id will be used as the issuer in VCs in the tests.
 - A credential verifier endpoint (`/credentials/verify`) in the `verifiers` property.
+- An optional `vcHolder` endpoint maybe added for `ecdsa-sd-2023` selective disclosure tests.
+  - The hcHolder id will be used as the issuer in VCs in the tests.

 All endpoints will require a cryptosuite tag of `ecdsa-rdfc-2019`, `ecdsa-jcs-2019`, and/or `ecdsa-sd-2023`.
 Alongside this cryptosuite tag, you must also specify the `supportedEcdsaKeyTypes` property, parallel to `tags` listing the ECDSA key types issuable or verifiable by your implementation.
 Currently, the test suite supports `P-256` and `P-384` ECDSA key types.
+A `vcHolder` tag is required for the `vcHolder` endpoints.

 NOTE: The tests for `ecdsa-jcs-2019` are TBA.